Benabdallah1234/Breaking-Free/README.md

 **A Data-Driven Journey Through Personal Crisis and Resilience**
 *By Jalel Ben Abdallah*

-This project is my Google Data Analytics Capstone — a personal, data-driven story about understanding and overcoming addiction and stress using self-tracking.
+This project is my Google Data Analytics Capstone, a personal, data-driven story about understanding and overcoming addiction and stress using self-tracking.

 ---